redhat-nfvpe/container-perf-tools/README.md

 ### common yaml variables for the all-in-one test container

-All the test scripts use enviroment variables as input.
+All the test scripts use environment variables as input.
 There are two types of variables, the first type is common to all tools when run from the all-in-one test container.
 The second type is tool specific.
 Both are defined as name/value pairs under the container env spec.